Thanks for subscribing!

-Misconceptions about mental illness prevent many people from getting the help they need.
+Myths about mental health prevent many people from getting the help they need.
 Stigma—the shame associated with needing mental health support—can be deeply harmful.
 Given that rates of anxiety, depression, and other mental health disorders are on the rise, continued stigma causes people to suffer in silence needlessly.
-Here are some of the most common mental health myths and facts.

 Part of breaking the mental health stigma is openly discussing the fact that many people will need mental health support at some point in their lives.
 In a World Health Organization (WHO) survey, about 50 percent of participants were diagnosed with a mental health illness at some point in their lives.
 According to the Centers for Disease Control and Prevention (CDC), 1 in 5 Americans will experience a mental illness in a given year, even if their symptoms are not severe.